opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 In the shortcode any checkbox attribute values are specified with true or false.
 Numeric values can be specified as float or integers.

+To specify the musicXML you need to provide a URL; This can be copied from your Media center in Wordpress when viewing the details of a file.

 The shortcode is "opensheetmusicdisplay".
 Example given with full set of attributes:
 ```
 [opensheetmusicdisplay musicXmlUrl="http://url.com/wp-content/uploads/sites/2/2021/02/Beethoven_AnDieFerneGeliebte.xml" zoom="0.75" width="75"